FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 ### POW class algorithm

-The POW algorithm is not suitable for alliance chain scenarios with large transaction throughput and low transaction latency requirements due to the following characteristics.
+The POW algorithm is not suitable for alliance chain scenarios with large transaction throughput and low transaction latency requirements due to the following characteristics
-- Low performance: 10 minutes out of a block, transaction confirmation delay of one hour, power consumption
+- Low performance: 10 minutes out of a block, transaction confirmation delay of an hour, power consumption
-- No Final Consistency Guarantee
+- No final consistency guarantee
 - Low throughput

 ### Consensus Algorithm Based on Distributed Consistency Principle

-Consensus algorithms based on the principle of distributed consistency, such as BFT and CFT consensus algorithms, have the advantages of second-level transaction confirmation delay, final consistency, high throughput, and no power consumption.。
+Consensus algorithms based on the principle of distributed consistency, such as BFT and CFT consensus algorithms, have the advantages of second-level transaction confirmation delay, final consistency, high throughput, and no power consumption。

-However, the complexity of these algorithms is related to the size of the nodes, and the size of the network that can be supported is limited, which greatly limits the size of the alliance chain nodes.。
+However, the complexity of these algorithms is related to the size of the nodes, and the size of the network that can be supported is limited, which greatly limits the size of the alliance chain nodes。

-In summary, FISCO BCOS v2.3.0 proposes the rPBFT consensus algorithm, which aims to minimize the impact of node size on the consensus algorithm while preserving the high performance, high throughput, high consistency, and security of BFT-like consensus algorithms.。
+In summary, FISCO BCOS v2.3.0 proposes the rPBFT consensus algorithm, which aims to minimize the impact of node size on the consensus algorithm while preserving the high performance, high throughput, high consistency, and security of BFT-like consensus algorithms。

 ## rPBFT consensus algorithm

 ### Node Type

-- Consensus member: the node that executes the PBFT consensus process, with the authority to take turns out blocks
+- Consensus Committee: the node that executes the PBFT consensus process, with the authority to take turns out blocks
-- Validation node: does not execute the consensus process, verifies whether the consensus node is legal, block validation, after several rounds of consensus, will switch to the consensus node
+- Verification node: does not implement the consensus process, verifies whether the consensus node is legal, block verification, after several rounds of consensus, will switch to the consensus node

 ### core thought